stormpath/stormpath-framework-spec/registration.md

 If those fields are omitted, it is an error.

+If any of the options are enabled:

+ * ENABLE_PASSWORD_CONFIRMATION
+ * REQUIRE_GIVEN_NAME
+ * REQUIRE_MIDDLE_NAME
+ * REQUIRE_SURNAME
+ * REQUIRE_USERNAME

-If any of the options REQUIRE_GIVEN_NAME, ENABLE_PASSWORD_CONFIRMATION, REQUIRE_SURNAME are enabled, it should be considered an error if the relevant fields are missing.
+It should be considered an error if the relevant fields are missing.

-The POST body may contain custom data, which should be passed along to the Stormpath API when creating the account
+The POST body may contain custom data, which should be passed along to the Stormpath API when creating the account.

 ```json
 {